Garonne: Course

 The Garonne follows the Aran Valley northwards into France, flowing via Toulouse and Agen towards Bordeaux, where it meets the Gironde estuary.
 The Gironde flows into the Atlantic Ocean (Bay of Biscay).
 Along its course, the Garonne is joined by three other major rivers: the Ariège, the Tarn, and the Lot.
 Just after Bordeaux, the Garonne meets the Dordogne at the Bec d'Ambès, forming the Gironde estuary, which after approximately 100 km empties into the Atlantic Ocean.
 Other tributaries include the Save and the Gers.

+Several river islands are located in the Garonne's lower course, immediately upstream from Bordeaux.
+The largest of these is Île de la Lande.
+Several islands are located north of the city close to the junction with the Gironde and in the Gironde estuary.
+These include three large islands, Île de Patiras, Île Nouvelle (a bird sanctuary), and the largest, the 11 kilometre-long Île Cazeau.

 150° Panorama of the Aran Valley from the Beret Plateau, showing the Ruda-Garona and Beret-Garona confluence.
 In Vielha the Garonne turns westward (out of sight), and after 12 km receives water from the Joèu (Pic Aneto).

 The Garonne is one of the few rivers in the world that exhibit a tidal bore.
 Surfers and jet skiers could ride the tidal bore at least as far as the village of Cambes, 120 km from the Atlantic, and even further upstream to Cadillac, although the tidal bore appears and disappears in response to changes in the channel bathymetry.
 In 2010 and 2012, some detailed field studies were conducted in the Garonne's Arcins channel between Arcins Island and the right bank close to Lastrene township.
 A striking feature of the field data sets was the large and rapid fluctuations in turbulent velocities and turbulent stresses during the tidal bore and flood flow.